-To represent "height is a function of age," we start by identifying the descriptive variables h for height and a for age.
-The letters f, g, and h are often used to represent functions just as we use x, y, and z to represent numbers and A, B, and C to represent sets.
+To represent "height is a function of age," we start by identifying the descriptive variables h for height and afor age.
+The letters f,g, and h are often used to represent functions just as we use x,y, and z to represent numbers and A,B, and C to represent sets.

-h is f of aWe name the function f; height is a function of age.h = f(a)We use parentheses to indicate the function input.f(a)We name the function f; the expression is read as "f of a."
+We name the function f; height is a function of age. h is f of a f(a)We name the function f; the expression is read as "f of a."